 There are uncertainties surrounding the terms of the UK's withdrawal from the European Union in March 2019.
 Some arrangements have been provisionally agreed, such as a transition period to the end of 2020, although they are dependent on a final deal being reached between the UK Government and the remaining EU countries.
-The outcome of negotiations should become clearer in the weeks up to March 2019.
+The outcome of negotiations should become clearer in coming weeks.